device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

 ### Application Preparation

-We’ll first log in to Azure via [https://portal.azure.com](https://portal.azure.com), then navigate to **Azure Active Directory > Enterprise Applications > New Application > Create Your Own Application**.
+First, log in to Azure via [https://portal.azure.com](https://portal.azure.com), then navigate to **Azure Active Directory > Enterprise Applications > New Application > Create Your Own Application**.
 Name your application and select the **Integrate any other application you don’t find in the gallery (Non-gallery)** option.

 Once your application has been created, navigate back to the top-level directory you created the app in and choose **App Registrations**.
 Select your newly created app and make note of the **Application (client) ID** and the **Directory (tenant) ID** as these will both be used for Device42 discovery.

 Select **Certificates & Secrets**, then **New Client Secret**.
-Give your secret an optional description, and an expiration date, and then select **Add**.
-Make note of the string in the **Value** column, this will be used as the **Client Secret ID** for Device42 discovery and it will not be visible again after signing out of the Azure portal.
+Give your secret an optional description and an expiration date.
+Then, select **Add**.
+Take note of the string in the **Value** column, as it will be used as the **Client Secret ID** for Device42 discovery, and it will not be visible again once you have signed out of the Azure portal.

 ### Role Preparation

 Device42 lets you discover Azure resources by tenant or subscription level.
-Tenant discovery is best suited for customers with large numbers of Azure Subscriptions.
+Tenant discovery is best suited to customers with large numbers of Azure subscriptions.
 If you only have a few Azure Subscriptions, you may find subscription discovery preferable.

 Please note that the assignable scope in the policy below assumes you are performing subscription-level discovery.